mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 The core elements have remained unchanged since I originally launched the site:

 1. A neutral design to avoid competing with page content (text and image).
-2. Well defined site structure, way points, and taxonomies to encourage browsing additional pages.
+2. Well defined structure, way points for navigating the site, and related content to encourage deeper browsing.
 3. Readable typography to help showcase long form articles and tutorials.

-Building everything from scratch has really given me the chance to focus in on all of those things.
-And avoid the trap of adding useless widgets and *other cruft* just because its trivial to install --- I'm looking at you Wordpress plugin junkies.
+Building everything from scratch has really given me the chance to focus on all of these points.
+While avoiding the trap of adding useless widgets and *other cruft* just because its trivial to install --- something I was very guilty of when using plug and play software like Wordpress.

-Finding ways to surface related content in an attractive way has been a challenge for me.
-I wanted to take the simple bullet list of posts most Jekyll user's start out with and make it more visual since no one is going to sift through a bunch of boring text.
+A big challenge for me has been finding ways to surface related content in an attractive manner.
+I wanted to take the simple bullet list of posts most Jekyll user's start out with and make it more visual.
+With the thought that no one was going to sift through a bunch of boring text unless there were images to break up the monotony.

 #### Listing Posts